Brought to you by STIGA and Ratings Central

 It is up to you what events you submit, but here are the minimum requirements:

-• The event must be publicized in some way, for example, mailing or emailing entry forms, posting a notice on a club website, handing out flyers, posting a notice in your club.
+- The event must be publicized in some way, for example, mailing or emailing entry forms, posting a notice on a club website, handing out fliers, posting a notice in your club.

-You don't have to use Ratings Central ratings for seeding or eligibility, but of course, you are welcome to.
+You do not have to use Ratings Central ratings for seeding or eligibility, but of course, you are welcome to.

 Unrated Players